In this lesson, we introduce alignment and a general approach to teaching it.

 Create Space for Students to Find Their Way

-With so much room for interpretation-—and no single cue that will definitively work for everyone, every time—yoga students need their teachers to create the space that allows them to find their way into their own experience of asana.
+With so much room for interpretation — and no single cue that will definitively work for everyone, every time — yoga students need their teachers to create the space that allows them to find their way into their own experience of asana.
 The challenge for students is to notice the subtle shifts in breath and alignment that can, over time, expand their practice. – Amy Matthews & Leslie Kaminoff, Yoga Journal, Yoga Anatomy 101: Understanding Your Tailbone link

 Using Questions Rather than Directives